 Experiencing the Isle of Harris from the comfort of a campervan/motorhome is an increasingly popular way to explore the island.
-With built in transport and accommodation it solves many of the problems associated with getting around and finding somewhere to stay, particularly during the summer months.
-Although camper-vanning is all about freedom, a bit of forward planning will always help visitors make the most of their limited time on the island and here we have compiled a local guide focused on North Harris.
+With built-in transport and accommodation it solves many of the problems associated with getting around and finding somewhere to stay, particularly during the summer months.
+Although campervanning is all about freedom, a bit of forward planning will always help visitors make the most of their limited time on the island.
+Here we have compiled a local guide focused on North Harris.

-Campervans can be hired on the island allowing visitors to travel over by air or ferry.
-However, most visitors bring a campervan over from the mainland arriving by ferry and many take the opportunity to visit several of the hebridean islands using a ‘hopscotch’ ticket.
+Campervans can be hired on the island allowing visitors to travel over by air or as ferry foot-passengers.
+However, most visitors bring a campervan over from the mainland arriving by ferry and many take the opportunity to visit several of the Hebridean islands using a ‘hopscotch’ ticket.
 Campervans coming to Harris have the option of using three ferry ports, Tarbert, Stornoway and Leverburgh.
 For details refer to our ‘Visting Us‘ page.

 Where to Park Overnight?

-There are suitable lay-byes and parking areas throughout Harris, but on the map below we have highlighted a variety of sites that showcase the best of North Harris’ landscape and wildlife and/or provide shelter and seclusion and/or are convenient for local services.
-Park at one these sites and you can rest assured that you are welcome.
+For those looking for more informal over-nighting, the map below shows designated overnight parking spots.
+These have been chosen to showcase the best of North Harris’ landscape and wildlife and provide shelter and seclusion.
+Park at one of these sites and you can rest assured that you are welcome.

-The locations of other campervan related services have also been marked.
-Including, ferry terminals, petrol stations, re-cycling/refuse disposal points, and Chemical Disposal Points for toilet waste.
+The locations of other campervan-related services have also been marked.
+These include, ferry terminals, petrol stations, re-cycling/refuse disposal points, and Chemical Disposal Points for toilet waste.

 Click on the marker pins to see site specific information and photographs.
 Enlarge map and zoom-in for more detail

-Within North Harris there are two independent grocers in the main village of Tarbert where you will find groceries, newsagents, off-license, butchery and bakery.
-Very handy if you’ve just come off the ferry.
-A bit further afield there is a An Clachan (small supermarket) in the village of Leverburgh (20 miles south of Tarbert).
-In Stornoway (36 miles north of Tarbert), there are 2 large supermarkets and retailers covering most needs.
+Within North Harris there are two independent shops in the main village of Tarbert where you will find groceries, newspapers, off-license, butchery and bakery -very handy if you’ve just come off the ferry.
+Further afield there is An Clachan (small supermarket) in the village of Leverburgh (20 miles south of Tarbert).
+In Stornoway (36 miles north of Tarbert), there are 2 large supermarkets (Tesco & Co-op) and retailers covering most needs.